shailesh1729/shailesh1729.github.io/content/2022/01/begin-web-dev.md

 (Python, Java, Ruby, etc.), you can pick a framework in that language.

-The problem is easier if you are joining an existing development team. he choices would have been made already for you.
+The problem is easier if you are joining an existing development team.
+The choices would have been made already for you.
-If you are a total newbie, my suggestion is to choose between Python and JavaScript (NODE-JS).
+If you are a total newbie, my suggestion is to pick between Python and JavaScript (NODE-JS).

 ## What is NODE-JS?